Bopanna-Sharan pair keeps India in World Group I after saving three match points | Sports-Games

 Bopanna came out to serve to stay in the match in the 10th game and was under pressure when Torpegaard found a backhand winner to make it 30-all but the Indian held to stay afloat after one deuce point.

-Edge of the seat action followed in the 12th game when the Indian team, saved three match points and sealed the match in tie-breaker.
+Tense moments followed in the 12th game when the Indian team saved three match points before sealing the match in the tie-breaker.

-Nielsen double faulted at 1-2 and then made a backhand overhead volley error to give India a handsome 4-1 lead which proved enough for India to seal the win.
+Nielsen double-faulted at 1-2 and then made a backhand overhead volley error to give India a handsome 4-1 lead which proved enough for India to walk out as winners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)